sprdgx/SagemLData/README.md

         }
     })();

-In this example, we create a validator instance, define a custom validation rule for age, set up user data and validation rules, and then asynchronously validate the data using ValidiElData's validiEZ method.
+In this example, we create a validator instance, define a custom validation rule for age, set up user data and validation rules, and then asynchronously validate the data using SagemLData's SagemEZ method.
 The library checks if the data meets the specified rules and provides detailed validation errors if any.

 ## 🌟 Features